 - GBUS 492 Sales Management

 Organization, leadership, vision, scope—for those leading projects, these skills and traits are critical for the successful completion of the job at hand.
 A true project manager must possess strong management skills as well as process skills.
 The Lehigh University Project Management concentration program is designed and developed for individuals with educational or professional experience in a variety of industries and disciplines.
-The Project Management certificate program has been approved by the Project Management Institute as a Registered Education Provider [R.E.
-P.].
-This program is an eleven-month, 12-credit, and cohort based.
 This concentration is available primarily online and is interspersed with 3 weekends on campus.

 - PMGT 401 Course Framework and Project Leader Assessment